Teaching in Scotland

 Prior classroom experience isn't compulsory, but being able to demonstrate your enthusiasm to teach, as well as talk about the skills you've picked up from doing so, will strengthen your application.

-You'll also need to register with the General Teaching Council for Scotland (GTC Scotland) and become a member of the Protecting Vulnerable Groups (PVG) scheme.
+It is a legal requirement that you register with GTC Scotland before being employed as a teacher.
+You’ll also need to become a member of the Protecting Vulnerable Groups (PVG) scheme.
 By signing up to PVG you'll help training providers identify candidates who are barred from working with disabled or young people.

 Where can I get a teaching qualification in Scotland?